Skip to content

 Does this tool verify the JWT signature?

-The tool decodes and displays all three sections of the JWT.
-Signature verification requires the secret key or public key, which you can optionally provide to validate the token.
+It decodes but does not verify by default.
+The tool displays all three sections of the JWT, and signature verification requires the secret key or public key, which you can optionally provide to validate the token.

 Is it safe to paste my JWT into an online tool?